How we plan to grow your profits

 On the contrary, when we work with clients that have already achieved a lot, we find that things tend to go even better—largely because everything moves much faster.
 We often describe this in terms of the “cup of coffee” test.

-Fortunately, our clients tend to be efficient and fast-moving.
+Our clients tend to be efficient and fast-moving.
 But every company has bottlenecks that slow things down.
 You probably already know where your company’s bottlenecks are—the parts that would be slowest at the “cup of coffee” test.

-- In other companies, they are people or departments that are already overworked and over-capacity (they often can be spotted because they already have a backlog of work in their inboxes).
+- In other companies, they are people or departments that are already overworked and over-capacity (they can be spotted because they already have a backlog of work in their inboxes).

 There are two levels: